hoffmangroup/genomedata/doc/genomedata.rst

 .. note::
     If used as a context manager, chromosome access is memoized.
-    If not, chromosomes should be closed manually with :meth:`Chromosome.close`.
+    If not, the Genome object (and all opened chromosomes) should be closed manually with a call to :meth:`Genome.close`.

 Basic usage
 -----------